 The opening credits includes the current population of the Rag-Tag Fleet.
 This tally is updated in each episode, based on the events (and body count) in the previous episode (and the teaser, if someone dies before the opening credits).

 Each episode of Blackadder II has a humorous summary of the episode's plot as lyrics for the closing theme song sung by a minstrel fleeing the wrath of the title character.
 In one episode, he finally catches the minstrel and beats him.
 In another, the minstrel unexpectedly bonks Edmund over the head with his lute and dances round the unconscious figure.

 Also, the opening credits end with a hand placing some object on a table.
 Each time, the object pertains to that episode's title.

-Starting with the 2007 season, The Chaser's War On Everything features an image of a celebrity with a caption underneath it which is different in every episode.
+Starting with the 2007 season, The Chaser's War on Everything features an image of a celebrity with a caption underneath it which is different in every episode.
 Also, a number of the "locked on" images in the rest of the title sequence are different in each episode.

 There's an opening sequence where Colbert is in a box filled with patriotic words (and an eagle?).
 The Couch Gag, which doesn't change every episode but rather once every couple of months, is the last of a certain flurry of words.
 It's often a nonword, such as "Megamerican", a short phrase, such as "George Bush have a hotdog with me!", or both, in the case of "Factose intolerant".
 Leading up to the election, it was simply a command to "Vote".

 Almost every episode opens with Stephen giving a humorously-worded description of the topics he'll be covering (accompanied by punny captions) followed by a non-sequiter one-liner right before the credits.

 Episodes of Conan that debuted on Thursdays usually have a different variant of the "bridge scene" which varies from week to week, such as: